genmetech/lizard/friends-play-go.md

    - Ensure the environment is set up with all necessary dependencies.

 2. **Define the Endpoint**:
-   - Create the endpoint `/p1/p2/p3` that captures three integer parameters.
+   - Create the endpoint `/:p1/:p2/:p3` that captures three integer parameters.
    - Validate the inputs to ensure they meet the constraints.

 3. **Implement the Logic**:
    - Write a function to compute the maximum number of draws or determine if the scores are invalid.
+   - Note: This portion has the heaviest way in the assignment.

 4. **Return the Response**:
    - Return the result in a JSON format as specified above.